MicrosoftDocs/Viva/Viva/glint/reports/comments-report.md

 The Comments report is divided into sections; the Overview section displays on your screen by default.

-:::image type="content" source="../../media/glint/reports/comments-overview.png" alt-text="Screenshot of Comments Overview default sections"
+:::image type="content" source="../../media/glint/reports/comments-overview.png" alt-text="Screenshot of Comments Overview default sections."

 - **Comments** - Total number of comments, defined by number of commenters and percentage of respondents.
 - **Continent Sentiment** - A bar graph indicating overall positive, negative, and neutral sentiments.